BubbatheVTOG/2013-Pixel-ArchLinux/README.md

 ## Necessary Packages (Arch Linux package names)
 Most of these packages are for Arch Linux, but other Linux's also have them available.
-1. `intel-ucode` This stops *some* of the stupid fan noise.
+1. `intel-ucode` && `linux-headers` This stops *some* of the stupid fan noise.
 2. `acpi` & `acpid` This lets the OS use hardware based events for power managment.
 3. `thermald` This reduces *some* of the stupid fan noise.
 4. `chromebook_keyboard_backlight_driver` Enables use to tweak the keyboard backlight listed in `/sys/class/leds/chromeos::kbd_backlight/`
-5. `cpupower` Lets us set powersave mode using cron.
+5. `cpupower` Lets us set power save mode using cron.
-6. `tlp` OR `laptop-mode-tools` (plus optional packages. ie: hdparm, ethtool,etc.) Enables lower power usage when acpi says we're on on battery.
+6. `tlp` OR `laptop-mode-tools` (plus optional packages. ie: hdparm, ethtool,etc.) Enables lower power usage when ACPI says we're on on battery.

 ## Configuration Stuff
+This section will contain some descriptions about the changes that I have made to improve battery live and reduce heat.

+Most of the configuration that I have done were in two places.
+The first is just from the [Arch Wiki Power Management](https://wiki.archlinux.org/index.php/Power_management).
+Instead of copy-pasting that, or retyping it you should just go there and do all of steps listed there.

+The second most helpful configuration that I did was tossing a bunch of options at the Linux CMDLINE as listed here:
+1. `nmi_watchdog=0` Disables watchdog, saves some battery.
+2. `resume=/dev/sda1` Resume for suspend-to-disk.
+3. `elevator=noop` Changes the I/O scheduler.
+4. `i915.enable_fbc=1` Enables the Intel frame buffer compression.
+This helps reduce load on the iGPU.
+5. `i915.semaphores=1` Enables Intel semaphores, which is [this](https://en.wikipedia.org/wiki/Semaphore_(programming).
+6. `i915.lvds_downclock=1` Down clocks the display a bit.
+Again reducing how much we are using the iGPU.
+7. `i915.modeset=1` Forces kernel mode setting.
+This is probably redundant, but just in case.
+8. `i915.i915_enable_rc6=7` Enables **ALL** of the low power states for the iGPU.
+9. `i915.enable_psr=1` Enables "Panel Self Refresh".
+Not sure if the Pixel's display supports this, but this hasn't blown up in my face yet, and if it does support it then we are saving power.
+10. `pcie_aspm=force` Force enables PCIe "Active State Power Management".
+11. `tpm_tis.force=1` Force enables the "Trusted Platform Module" in the kernel.
+This is needed for suspend and/or hibernation.
+12. `tpm_tis.interrupts=0` Disables interrupts from the TPM.
+13. `modprob.blacklist=uvcvideo,qmi_wwan` Blacklist the camera and the built-in cellular chip (if applicable).
+This helps save more power.
+14. `intel_iommu=on` Again this is a bit redundant, but it force enables the iGUP.
+Other options can be read [here](https://www.kernel.org/doc/Documentation/Intel-IOMMU.txt).
+15. `iomem=relaxed` ...does something...I added it for a reason, but re-researching this yealed nothing relevant.
+16. `acpi_osi=Linux` Tells ACPI that we are on Linux.
+17. `acpi=force` Force on ACPI.
+18. `acpi_enforce_resources=lax` Enables us to look at some more core temps for the CPU.